 In the words of the famous French gastronome Brillat-Savarin (1755-1826), “the pleasures of the table are for every man, of every land, and no matter of what place in history or society.”
-With that in mind, the exhibition Bon appétit! brings together the accoutrements of welcoming people to a table —the tools and equipment used for preparing, cooking, and keeping food —industrial and artisanal objects that are always attractive, and that celebrate the culinary arts.
+With that in mind, the exhibition Bon appétit! brings together the accoutrements of welcoming people to a table — industrial and artisanal tools and equipment used for preparing, cooking, and keeping food —that are always attractive, and that celebrate the culinary arts.

-What is addressed here varies: grocery baskets, kitchen utensils and tableware, as well as the raw and the cooked, water and wine… even, in keeping with sustainable food practices, an edible plate!
-Some designers combine beauty with utility, form and function; others redefine the acts of eating and drinking through experimentation or creative projects.
+The elements addressed are varied: from grocery baskets, kitchen utensils and tableware to the raw and the cooked, water and wine… even, in keeping with sustainable food practices, an edible plate!
+Some designers combine beauty with utility, form and function, while others redefine the acts of eating and drinking through experimentation or creative projects.

 “Fashioned by hand by woodworkers or produced within small craft-based companies, a number of these pieces appeal to the sense of touch: wooden tools, fine china, articles made from textiles or recycled paper, and glass or ceramic cookware.
 The exhibition pays tribute to several generations of designers, from established masters to those now coming to the fore, who, thanks to their expertise, give meaning to such utilitarian objects and promote a better way of living,” says Diane Charbonneau, Curator of Modern and Contemporary Decorative Arts, and Photography, MMFA.